-- 17. In the event that an MTU has failed to transmit VMS data for four hours, the flag Member or CNCP shall require the fishing vessel master to manually report every four hours to the FMC or the Secretariat by other means of communication. - 18.
-A Member, CNCP or Relevant non-Member may also require its fishing vessels to manually report directly to the Secretariat. - 19.
-The flag Member or CNCP shall require an MTU that fails to transmit VMS data in accordance with this measure, be repaired or replaced as soon as possible and, in any event, within thirty (30) days of the VMS data transmission failure. - 20.
-Where domestic legislation prevents compliance with paragraph 19 above, a Member, CNCP or Relevant non-Member shall require an MTU that fails to transmit VMS data in accordance with this measure, be repaired within 60 days.
-This provision shall expire July 31, 2020.
+- 16. In the event that an MTU has failed to transmit VMS data for four hours, the flag Member or CNCP shall require the fishing vessel master to manually report every four hours to the FMC or the Secretariat by other means of communication. - 17.
+A Member or CNCP may also require its fishing vessels to manually report directly to the Secretariat.

-- 21. If the fishing vessel returns to port following an MTU VMS data transmission failure, the Member, CNCP or Relevant non-Member shall not permit the vessel to undertake fishing in the Convention Area until the MTU has been replaced in accordance with the guidance in Annex I or is repaired and is able to transmit VMS data. - 22.
-If a Member or CNCP or Relevant non-Member finds that an MTU has failed to transmit VMS data for twelve hours, the Member or CNCP or Relevant non-Member shall immediately notify the fishing vessel master, owner or authorized representative of this failure.
-If a failure to transmit occurs more than two times within a period of one year, the flag Member or CNCP or Relevant non-Member of the fishing vessel shall investigate the matter, including having an authorized official examine the MTU on board the vessel.
+- 18. The flag Member or CNCP shall require an MTU that fails to transmit VMS data in accordance with this measure, be repaired or replaced as soon as possible and, in any event, within thirty (30) days of the VMS data transmission failure. - 19.
+If the fishing vessel returns to port following an MTU VMS data transmission failure, the Member or CNCP shall not permit the vessel to undertake fishing in the Convention Area until the MTU has been replaced in accordance with the guidance in Annex I or is repaired and is able to transmit VMS data. - 20.
+If a Member or CNCP finds that an MTU has failed to transmit VMS data for twelve hours, the Member or CNCP shall immediately notify the fishing vessel master, owner or authorized representative of this failure. - 21.
+If a failure to transmit occurs more than two times within a period of one year, the flag Member or CNCP of the fishing vessel shall investigate the matter, including having an authorized official examine the MTU on board the vessel.
 The outcome of this investigation shall be forwarded to the Secretariat within fifteen (15) days of its completion.